m-rajaee/PlantsVsZombies/README.md

 Special thanks to the course professor and teaching assistants for their guidance and support throughout the development of this project.

-*The project has windows installer that did'nt uploaded on github.
+*The project also has windows installer that did'nt uploaded on github.